napari/docs/docs/developers/contributing/ai.md

 You can use any tools that help you understand the napari codebase and write good code, including AI tools.
-However, as noted above, you always need to understand and explain the changes you're proposing to make, whether or not you used an LLM as part of your process to produce them.
+However, as noted above, you always need to make a sincere effort to understand and explain the changes you're proposing, whether or not you used an LLM as part of your process to produce them.
 The answer to "Why is X an improvement?" should never be "I'm not sure.
 The AI did it."